Nazar-Pichak/react-portfolio/README.md

 ```
 - configure API

-1. Add RESEND_API_KEY environment variable in .env.local file
+1. Add RESEND_API_KEY environment variable in .env.local file.
-2. In the send-email.ts action file, change the "to" email to your own email
+2. In the send-email.ts action file, change the "to" email to your own email.

 - install libraries and run dev server